-IMPORTANT: Make sure that all objects to be transported are in place in rear rack and under the seat.
+IMPORTANT: Make sure that all objects to be transported are in place in storage compartment and rear rack.

 Grab rear bumper and lift until suspension is fully extended.
 From this point, rear of snowmobile should collapse by 50 to 75 mm (2 to 3 in) when driver and passenger (if so applicable) take place.
 Measure at rear bumper as shown in next photo.